mathix420/ComradeSpy/README.md

 ### Get session_cookie

 From your browser go to the intra connect to your Session.
-Througt the developer get the tools retrieve the session_id value.
+Througt the developer tools retrieve the session_id value.
 The key is `_intra_42_session_production`.

 ### Windows setup